 Subsection: 834.17.01 Conventional.
-Revision: Add the following sentence after the second sentence: Provide a waterproof sticker mounted on Tito vision. the bottom of the housing that is legible from the ground and indicates the wattage of the fixture by providing the fist to numbers of the wattage.
+Revision: Add the following sentence after the second sentence: Provide a waterproof sticker mounted on ICCVISION. the bottom of the housing that is legible from the ground and indicates the wattage of the fixture by providing the fist to numbers of the wattage.
 Subsection: 834.21.01 Waterproof Enclosures.
-Revision: Add the following sentence in the second paragraph in the thirteenth sentence: Provide a cabinet door with a louvered air vent, Filter-retaining brackets and an easy clean metal filter.
-Replace sentence sixteen with the following: Use a 120-volt fixture and utilize a compact fluorescent or L.E.D. bulb (equivalent to 60 watt minimum).
+Revision: Add the following sentence in the second paragraph in the thirteenth sentence: Provide a Revision: cabinet door with a louvered air vent, Filter-retaining brackets and an easy clean metal filter.
+Replace sentence sixteen with the following: Use a 120-volt fixture and utilize a compact fluorescent or L E D, bulb (equivalent to 60 watt minimum) C fluorescent or L.E.D. bulb (equivalent to 60 watt minimum).
+835.07 Traffic Poles.
+Subsection: Revision: Replace the first sentence of the first paragraph with the following: Pole diameter and wall thickness shall be calculated in accordance with the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 2013-6th Edition with current interims.
 Subsection: 835.07 Traffic Poles.
-Revision: Replace the first sentence of the first paragraph with the following: Pole diameter and wall thickness shall be calculated in accordance with the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 2013-6th Edition with current interims.
-Subsection: 835.07 Traffic Poles.
 Revision: Replace the first sentence of the fourth paragraph with the following: Ensure transverse plats have a thickness $\geq 2$ inches.
-Add the following sentence to the end of the fourth paragraph: The bottom pole diameter shall not be less than 16.25 inches.
+Add the following sentence to the end of the fourth paragraph: The bottom pole diameter C. L shall not be less than 16.25 inches.
 Subsection: 835.07 Traffic Poles.
-Revision: Replace the second sentence of the fifth paragraph with the following: For anchor bolt design, pole forces shall be positioned in such a manner to maximize the force on any individual anchor bolt regardless of the actual anchor bolt orientation with the pole.
-Subsection: 835.07 Traffic Poles.
-Revision: Replace the first and second sentence of the sixth paragraph with the following: The pole handhole shall be 25 inches by 6.5 inches.
+Revision: Replace the second sentence of the fifth paragraph with the following: For anchor bolt design, pole forces shall be positioned in such a manner to maximize the force on any individual C. L anchor bolt regardless of the actual anchor bolt orientation with the pole.
+835.07 Traffic Poles.
+Subsection: Revision: Replace the first and second sentence of the sixth paragraph with the following: The pole handhole shall be 25 inches by 6.5 inches.
 The handhole cover shall be removable from the handhole frame.
 On the frame side opposite the hinge, provide a mechanism on the handhole cover/frame to place the Department's standard padlock as specified in Section 834.25.
 The handhole frame shall have two stainless studs installed opposite the hinge to secure the handhole cover to the frame which includes providing stainless steel wing nuts and washers.
 The handhole cover shall be manufactured from 0.25 inch thick galvanized steel (ASTM 153) and have a neoprene rubber gasket that is permanently secured to the handhole frame to insure weather-tight protection.
 The hinge shall be manufactured from 7 gauge stainless steel to provide adjustability to insure a weather-tight fit for the cover.
 The minimum clear distance between the transverse plate and the bottom opening of the handhole shall not be less than the diameter of the bottom tube but needs to be at least 12 inches.
-Cubaati Subsection: Revision: 835.07 Traffic Poles.
-Poplage the first centence of the last paragraph with the following: Provide calculations and Kevision: Replace the first sentence of the last paragraph with the following: Provide calculations and drawings that are stamped by a Professional Engineer licensed in the Commonwealth of Kentucky.
-Replace the third sentence of the last paragraph with the following: All tables referenced in 835.07 are found in the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 2013-6th Edition with current interims. promo, Daminantos, and Traine organics, 2013-0in Edition with Culton literatus.
+Subsection: 835.07 Traffic Poles.
+Revision: Replace the first sentence of the last paragraph with the following: Provide calculations and drawings that are stamped by a Professional Engineer licensed in the Commonwealth of Kentucky.
+Replace the third sentence of the last paragraph with the following: All tables referenced in 835.07 are found in the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 2013-6th Edition with current interims.